swiss-territorial-data-lab/proj-streetview/README.md

 ### Comparison with the pipe cadaster

 The final detections are compared with the existing layer of the pipe cadaster.
-The precision and recall are calulated with the pipe cadaster considered as ground truth.
-Areas with discrepencies area highlighted.
+The precision and recall are calculated with the pipe cadaster considered as ground truth.
+Areas with discrepancies are highlighted.

 ```
 python scripts/cadaster_control.py config/config_cadaster.yaml
 ```

-_Warning_: No example dataset is provided here for the pipe cadaster.

 ## Additional information